Seek truth and report it

 Joan BaileyJournalist Member

-Joan Bailey is a freelance writer living in Japan where her work focuses on food, farming, and farmers markets.
-Her articles and essays can be found in The Japan Times, Modern Farmer, Civil Eats, and Permaculture Magazine.
-She has contributed to several anthologies and her work has been recognized with various awards in Japan and in the US.
+Joan Bailey is a writer and editor whose work focuses on food, farming, and farmers markets.
+Her articles and essays can be found in Smithsonian Magazine, Atlas Obscura, The Japan Times, Modern Farmer, Civil Eats, and Permaculture Magazine.
+She has also contributed to several anthologies in Japan and in the US.

 Kimberly HughesJournalist Member